 This class action case involves my clients that are being denied bond hearings pursuant to Diouf v.
 Napolitano, 634 F.3d 1081 (9th Cir.
 2011).
 I have also filed a class action habeas in Arizona for another client (Marroquin-Perez v.
 Boente, District of Arizona, 2:17-cv-00366).
 That case resulted in the District Court ordering the immigration court the conduct a bond hearing.
 The respondent was granted a bond, and after paying it she was released and is now living with her family in NYC.

-An El Salvadorian client fled his country due to the pending civil war in that country, and entered the US in 1984.
+An El Salvadorian client fled his country due to the pending civil war in that country and entered the US in 1984.
 He filed for asylum, and later, for ABC benefits, and eligibility for benefits under NACARA.
 The client did not receive proper notice for an immigration proceeding, and after not showing up, he was ordered removed in absentia.
 ICE later detained him, and in violation of the NACARA agreement, deported him.
 He returned to the United States, and then several years later found himself back in removal proceedings.
 I filed a motion to reopen based on the lack of notice of the immigration proceeding that led to an in absentia order.
-Meanwhile, the client finally had his asylum interview by USCIS.
-USCIS later gave an approval for his asylum.
-The immigration judge later granted the motion to reopen, which eliminated his deportation order, and then terminated his removal proceedings.
-The client is now in the process of obtaining permanent residency through NACARA.
+The motion was later granted, and his removal proceedings were terminated so that he could proceed with his NACARA application with USCIS.